adrianomars/TurretXY/README.md

   <img src="/images/PBxRegisters.PNG" width = 200>
   <img src="/images/PBxRegistersAF.PNG" width = 200>
 </div>

 Each GPIO was successfully assigned the appropiate mode and if necessary, alternate functions too.

 #### Dual channel ADC initialization and readings
 To test that the dual channel ADC initialized, the debugger was used to check that each register was configured correctly after the full initialization.
-Testing the ADC readings involved printing the ADC values to the serial monitor.
+Testing the ADC readings was done to ensure that the ADC was not impacted by noise or cross-talk.
+To test this, ADC values were printed to the serial monitor.

 ##### ADC Registers after initADC()
   - System Clock, VREFEN, PSC, ADC Voltage Regulator, Calibration, and ADC Enabled